-If you meet the problem that AirDroid Disconnect Constantly, please follow the steps to see if it help.
+If you meet the problem that AirDroid disconnects constantly, please follow the steps to see if it help.

 1. Turn off the Power saving mode

-If the power-saving mode turn on, AirDroid service on the phone will stop after about 30 minutes of inactivity.
-Once AirDroid service is stopped, the connection might also be interrupted.
+If the power-saving mode turns on, AirDroid service on the phone will stop after about 30 minutes of inactivity.
+Once the AirDroid service is stopped, the connection might also be interrupted.
 Restart AirDroid maybe help.